Noah-Samawi/pp4-Web-Application-Security/README.md

 - Security Feature information was generated by [Chat GPT-3.5](https://chat.openai.com/chat)

 ## Acknowledgments

-I'd like to express my sincere gratitude to my mentor, Antonio, for his unwavering support and enlightening advice.
-Additionally, a huge thank you to The Code Institute Slack community for their incredibly helpful feedback and fast response times.
-Their support has been invaluable!
+I would like to express my gratitude to Code Institute's project "LMS Program" as it served as a significant source of inspiration for my own project.
+I am also incredibly thankful to my mentor, Antonio Rodriguez, for providing guidance and valuable feedback throughout the development process.
+Additionally, I extend my appreciation to Kay Welfare for being readily available, offering support, and providing assistance whenever needed.
+I am also incredibly thankful to the Tutor Assistance Support for helping me fix the defective bugs in my project.
+Their contributions have been essential in the successful completion of this project.